Capital-M Music

 So let’s look in the abstract at the concept of the harmonic series.
 At the most basic level, a harmonic is a sine wave at a specific frequency, which is in a particular relationship with other sine waves.
 By themselves, these sine waves are referred to as partials, but when you have sine waves at integer multiples of a specific frequency, they are said to be harmonics of that fundamental frequency.
 The sine wave at that fundamental frequency will then be referred to as the fundamental, or the first harmonic.
 If you multiply that frequency by 2, you’ll get the 2nd harmonic, if you multiply the fundamental frequency by 3 you’ll get the 3rd harmonic, and so on.
 If we start with a fundamental of 100 hz (hertz, the unit of frequency - going through 100 cycles per second), then the 2nd harmonic is at 200 hz, the 3rd harmonic is at 300 hz, etc.

-The more harmonics we add in to a given sound, the brighter than sound is said to be.
-Here is an audio example of a sine wave at a fundamental frequency of approximately 100 hz - G at the bottom of the bass staff, so actually about 97 hz (on some speakers you might not even hear this, though I think most speakers today should be able to reproduce this sound), followed by an audio example of a sawtooth wave with a fundamental at the same frequency.
+The more harmonics we add in to a given sound, the brighter that sound is said to be.
+Here is an audio example of a sine wave at a fundamental frequency of approximately 100 hz - G at the bottom of the bass staff, so actually about 97 hz (on some speakers you might not even hear this, though I think most speakers today should be able to reproduce this sound), followed by an audio example of a sawtooth wave with a fundamental at the same frequency (warning - the sawtooth sound is much louder!).
 A sawtooth wave has all the harmonics, decreasing in volume (amplitude) at a rate of the inverse of the harmonic number (the second harmonic is 1/2 as loud as the first, the third harmonic is 1/3 as loud as the first, etc).

 Harmonics and Timbre